 If you'd like to make this drink lower in calories, substitute half of the frozen pineapple with ice.
 This adds a more slushy/icy texture.

 - Orange slice

 - Paper umbrella

 Pineapple Rum Slush

-- (Optional) Set aside two pineapple cubes to use as a garnish, slicing them halfway through and placing on the glass rim.
+- (Optional) Set aside two pineapple cubes to use as a garnish, slicing halfway through and placing on the rim of your glasses.

 - Taste and add more rum as desired.

 - Clear rum can be substituted with dark, spiced, coconut, or another fruit flavored rum.

 - Coconut water can be substituted with coconut milk, pineapple juice, or orange juice.

 - Low calorie version: substitute half of the frozen pineapple with ice.